plurid/plurid/docs/FRAMEWORK_PLAN.md

 tsconfig.json
 ```

-It should not contain CRA, webpack, rollup, copied application scripts, or a per-app Dockerfile.
-Containerization and deployment belong to shared service-type templates and CI.
+with no CRA, webpack, rollup, copied application scripts or per-app Dockerfile (containerization and deployment belong to shared service-type templates and CI), and with tests for input validation and non-zero failure behavior, deterministic file output, TypeScript config correctness, the generated install / build / type-check, a browser smoke of the generated app, and compatibility with the published engine and kit versions.
+All of it landed as described above.

-Generator tests must verify:

-- input validation and non-zero failure behavior;
-- deterministic file output;
-- TypeScript config correctness;
-- generated install/build/type-check;
-- a browser smoke of the generated app;
-- compatibility with the current published engine/kit versions.

 ## Framework verification